rekredhead/Chat-App/README.md

 - Install the following softwares:
    - MySQL
    - Redis
+- Create a gmail account to be used for sending emails to users
+   - Create a new gmail account or use an unused account
+   - Open the main page of the gmail account
+   - Go to settings and enable 2-step verification - Done (1/2)
+   - Search for 'App Passwords' in the search bar or in the settings tab
+   - Select "Mail" from the "Select app" drop down
+   - Select the device that you are hosting the app on the next dropdown and click the "Generate" button
+   - Copy the app password that was generated and paste it in the .env file as mentioned below - Done (2/2)

 - Create a .env file containing the following:
    - Do not add the bracket texts
    ```